jbydeley/d2l-sequence-navigator/README.md

 # d2l-sequence-viewer

-[Polymer](https://www.polymer-project.org)-based web component for D2L sequence-viewer.
+[Polymer](https://www.polymer-project.org)-based web component for D2L navigation-menu.

 For further information on this and other Brightspace UI components, see the docs at [ui.developers.brightspace.com](http://ui.developers.brightspace.com/).